calaldees/teacherEducation/teacherEducation/managingData.md

 * [Alps](https://alps.education/how-alps-works/)
 * [SMID](http://www.smidreport.com/) - Progress8 Software Example
-    * Scroll down to SMID Tools and see the videos
+    * SMID Tools and see the videos - "Progress to Target"

 Personal Experience: Most of these systems are flawed at the data capture level.
 Teacher time and data capture methods are always of secondary importance compared to the graphs that senior leaders can get.